wircho/URLSessionSync/README.md

 ## Installation

 On Xcode go to **File > Swift Packages > Add Package Dependencies** and enter this repository's URL.
+Select the `master` branch for the latest stable version.

 ## Usage